HelTecAutomation/ESP32_LoRaWAN/readme.md

 - **Face Book: [https://www.facebook.com/heltec.automation.5](https://www.facebook.com/heltec.automation.5)**

 # Issue/Bug report template
 Before reporting an issue, make sure you've searched for similar one that was already created.
-Also make sure to go through all the issues labelled as [for reference](https://github.com/HelTecAutomation/ESP32_LoRaWAN/issues).
+Also make sure to go through all the issues labeled as [for reference](https://github.com/HelTecAutomation/ESP32_LoRaWAN/issues).

 Also you can talk in our forum: [http://community.heltec.cn/](http://community.heltec.cn/)